samuelthomas2774/nxapi/docs/lib/splatnet2.md

 ### `getXRankSeasons`

-Returns a generator that yields all X Rank seasons up to the current season according to the system date.
+Returns an iterator that yields all X Rank seasons up to the current season according to the system date.

 By default this will start from the current season and continue to the first season.
 Setting the first argument to `true` will cause this function to start from the first season and continue to the current season.